What is cryptocurrency? A beginner's guide to crypto

 Stablecoins

 Stablecoins are a more recent development in the world of crypto, and really exploded in 2021.
-Stablecoins are “pegged", or tied, to fiat currencies or commodities as a way to mitigate some of the volatility that comes with other types of cryptocurrencies.
+Stablecoins aim to “peg" (tie themselves) to fiat currencies or commodities as a way to attempt to mitigate some of the volatility that comes with other types of cryptocurrencies.

 Examples of stablecoins include: